 Customer Support Metrics

-Measure support team performance and customer experience: handle time, reply time, resolution time, escalation rate, ticket volume, CSAT, and self-service effectiveness.
+Customer support metrics measure how quickly and effectively a support team resolves customer issues and the experience it delivers.
+This glossary defines the essentials, including handle time, reply time, resolution time, escalation rate, ticket volume, CSAT, and self-service success.

 Customer support metrics glossary: definitions and formulas for AHT, FRT, resolution time, escalation rate, ticket volume, CSAT, and knowledge base effectiveness.